casaDelFuego/Wedding-Invitation/README.md

 # Digital wedding card invitation

-It is the One Page application made in Vue.js that works as an wedding invitation with instant RSVP.
+It is the One Page application made in Vue.js that works as a wedding invitation with instant RSVP.

 As a database I used Firebase where I stored the info such as name, language and +1 about each guest.
 Then I created unique links and sent them out to all the guests.